F2er-WRO/F2er-WRO-2025-Future-Engineers/README.md

 We use exponential smoothing to blend the previous filtered value with the new measurement: filteredₜ = α · filteredₜ₋₁ + (1 − α) · measurementₜ.
 The α parameter sets the trade-off: a higher α yields slower response but stronger noise suppression; a lower α reacts faster but filters less.

-To improve wall-following we are migrating to a **PID controller** fed by left/right ultrasonic distances.